 Though this author is quite incapable of painting or drawing, she has a great appreciation for those who can.

 While many of us are familiar with at least a few famous painters and their most celebrated works, some of their lesser-known paintings are just as enjoyable, if not more so.
-And though these revered artists are often known for pieces depicting serious scenes, I find that only makes their light-hearted works that much more enchanting.
+And though these revered artists are often known for pieces depicting serious scenes, I find that their usual seriousness only makes their light-hearted works that much more enchanting.

 1. The Kongouro From New Holland